 "So, peculiar, that one.
 He must be a really good writer then!"

 Joan Crawford may not have heard Maggie but would surely have thought the same.
 It's been long said she knew more than a few writers in Hollywood and it's oft repeated that she knew them in a biblical sense.
-Joan would surely have said: 'Oh, well, things happen!"
+Joan would surely have said: 'Oh, well, things happen!'

 At times, Peter woke up early, and to the sounds of the rain against his window, he'd scribble a few lines of his novel.
 Sometimes, during his restless nights, the images that had stirred in his head kept him awake.
 He wanted to write things out so he could understand the unfathomable, like Jamie, the Scottish warrior who loved Claire but couldn't truly be a warrior if he got too mushy over her.
 Could he?
 But then, things can happen.
-Peter looked forward to reading a few more pages of the Outlander at the library to see what the author might reveal.
+Peter looked forward to reading a few more pages of Outlander at the library to see what the author might reveal.
 With those meandering thoughts, he dressed, grabbed his handwritten manuscript, and headed downstairs, where Mrs. Chapman was sure to greet him with her warm smile.

 "Here's your toast, Peter.
 Didn't sleep well last night?"

-Know the evidence was at the top of his head, Peter patted down his unruly, wavy dark hair, and answered with a smile.
+Knowing the evidence was at the top of his head, Peter patted down his unruly, wavy dark hair, and answered with a smile.

 "Six more pages for your daughter to type.
 I just finished them this morning.
 Here's some money for her, too."